Sanchez, Lewis lead Twins past Athletics 3-1 – KION546

 TRAINER’S ROOM

 Twins: Kyle Garlick was activated after missing 13 games with a right calf strain.
 Garlick was in the lineup as the DH and batted third.
-OF Mark Contreras was optioned to Triple-A St. Paul to make room on the roster. … Manager Rocco Baldelli said he expects SS Carlos Correa (bruised right middle finger) to be activated from the injured list during this series.
+OF Mark Contreras was optioned to Triple-A St. Paul to make room on the roster. … Baldelli said he expects SS Carlos Correa (bruised right middle finger) to be activated from the injured list during this series. … RHP Jharel Cotton has been designated for assignment.

 Athletics: INF Sheldon Neuse (groin tightness) was held out of the lineup for a second straight day but was available off the bench. … C Stephen Vogt (right knee) took batting practice, ran and caught before the game as he returned to baseball activity for the first time since time since going on the injured list April 21.